Whittingehame Farm School

 (Norbert Abeles back row extreme right, partially obscured)

-A grant of £2,000 was given by a group called the Women’s’ Appeal Committee to cover equipment and any required alterations to the building suggested by Douglas Miller in the surveyor’s report.
+A grant of £2,000 was given by a group called the Women’s’ Appeal Committee to cover equipment and any alterations to the building suggested by Douglas Miller in the surveyor’s report.
 The Council for German Jewry gave a limited financial guarantee enabling the initial setting up of the school to go ahead.
-Each pupil was estimated as likely to cost £50 per annum for the two years of their stay and this was to come in the form of a £50 guarantee provided by individuals to cover each pupil.
+Each pupil was estimated as costing £50 per annum for the two years of their stay and this was to come in the form of a £50 guarantee provided by individuals to cover each pupil.
 The running costs of the school were expected to be in the region of £10,000 per annum and again donors were to be found to covenant £12.50 quarterly or £50 per annum.
 This was likely to come mostly but not exclusively from Jewish families in the UK.
 The Secretary of the school had a London address in 31A, St James’s Square (and also in 14 Holland Park Road) and the school received its intake from Edinburgh or Dunbar via an organisation called the Movement for Child Refugees, in effect Kindertransport.

 In its advertisements eye-catching headlines included “To the boy or girl refugee: you can help Britain in the most vital department of her war effort, in the production of food” and “To the guardian of a refugee child: agriculture, more than any other career, offers lasting prospects.”